cscart/docs/en/user_guide/addons/gift_certificates/set_gc.rst

 Step 2.
 Specify How Gift Certificates Depend on Order Statuses
 ==============================================================

-The conditions when a customer can use a gift certificate aren't set in stone.
 A purchased gift certificate is a part of the order, and its :doc:`status </user_guide/addons/gift_certificates/manage_statuses>` can change depending on the status of the order.
 To configure this dependency:

 #.
 Go to **Administration → Order statuses**.